The Informed Investor

 Financial advisors are assumed to be trusted professionals who help you manage your money.
 The key word in the last sentence is “assumed.”
 Most people automatically believe financial advisors are trustworthy, but assumptions like that can be hazardous to your wealth.

-If you work with a financial advisor, or if you’re considering hiring one, here’s a statistic you need to know: Twenty percent of financial advisors have regulatory compliance disclosures against them.[i]
+If you work with a financial advisor, or if you are considering hiring one, here is a statistic you need to know: Twenty percent of financial advisors have regulatory compliance disclosures against them.[i]

 What kind of disclosures?
-Well, you can think of it this way: each financial advisor has an official record with the regulatory agency that he or she is registered with.
+Well, you can think of it this way: each financial advisor has an official record with the regulatory agency that he or she is registered with such as the SEC or FINRA.
 These disclosures can cover a range of actions:

 - criminal charges